Envira Gallery Blog

 Unsharp Mask’s three sliders include amount, radius and threshold.

-I prefer using Unsharp Mask specifically for digital postings, like those I make to Instagram.
+We prefer using Unsharp Mask specifically for digital images, like those we plant to post to Instagram.

 Unsharp Mask works differently from other filters in that it doesn’t detect image edges.
 Instead, Instead, it finds adjacent pixels that have different brightness levels, depending on the Threshold input you provide.
 It then will make changes to those pixels by an Amount you specify.